ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/README.md

 ## Use Android Studio
 ### Server side
 Open `serverapp` project inside `mobile_app` folder using Android Studio.
 Note that the server device will be the the phone that has application with API to cast scans from ultrasonic devices directly to your phone screen.
 You will have to specify `desiredFrameRate` in the `MediaProjectionService.java` which is dependent on what kind of mobile device you want to do a segmentation.
 It should be close to FPS of the device on this task.
-You can check it by pressing 'Test Video' button on the main app.
+You can check it by pressing `Test Video` button on the main app.

 ### Client side
 Open the `ImageSegmentation` project using Android Studio.
 Note the app's `build.gradle` file has the following lines: